pittst3r/rcc-one/week_1.md

 Observe the variations on the word 'item' throughout the above files.
 If we follow convention, Ember makes it all work automagically.

-This won't work yet though.
-We need to hook it all up now.
+This won't work yet though if we don't include the scripts on our page.

 Rename `app/assets/javascripts/application.js` to `app/assets/javascripts/main.js` and make it look like this: